CurtisNewbie/curtisnewbie.github.io/_posts/2024-06-24-learning-langchain.md

 )
 ```

-Task is what that the model can and will handle.
+Task is what the model can handle.
 In this case, we are using a `text-generation` model.
-Which task should we specify depends on what we are doing and what task the model can handle, a model may be capable of multiple tasks.
+Which task should we specify depends on what we are doing, a model may be capable of multiple tasks.

 ![assets/images/hugging-face-search-task.png](/assets/images/hugging-face-search-task.png)